felipebossolani/text-alchemy-chrome-extension/docs/faq.md

 - Try clicking the copy button again
 - Check if another extension is interfering with clipboard access

-### How do I use keyboard shortcuts?
+### How do I use the context menu?
-Press `Ctrl/Cmd + Shift + F` on any webpage to open the floating formatter widget.
+Select any text on a webpage, right-click, and choose "Open TextAlchemy" to open the formatter widget with your selected text pre-filled.

 ## Technical Questions